Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 It turns out there is a good reason for this.
 Ever since the sharp worldwide rise in populism during the decade centered on about 2010 — a political garden which is nutritious soil indeed for conspiratorial tendencies — license has been given for people to proudly assert their conspiracy theories writ large.
 And consequently more and more academic attention has turned to finding cures for this intellectual and cultural cancer.
 We've studied ways that you might try to directly confront a belief.
 We've studied ways to prophylactically prevent the tendency from taking root.
 And, unfortunately, the overall outlook is gloomy.
 For every one method that sort of works, we find many methods that don't work at all or actually make the problem worse.

 The task of countering conspiracy ideation is one of learning to change our own minds about things we believe in our hearts to be true, because conspiracy ideation is something that cuts nearly equally across all demographics — meaning, that includes ourselves.
 There is no demographic group that is significantly more or less susceptible.
-We all believe our own group is the one immune to such flaws, but the data shows that we're wrong about that.
+We all believe our own group is the one immune to such flaws, but the data show that we're wrong about that.
 The truly wise and insightful researcher knows that we all believe things that aren't true, so we should be willing to try anything to correct that.

 So without further ado, let's dive into the literature.
 What follows is a synthesis of some dozen or so academic papers studying what has worked and what hasn't, and we'll take them in reverse order.